 Luckily, many of the prevention measures for the different heart diseases are the same.
 Managing high blood pressure is the key to reducing the risk of heart disease and stroke.
 Some essential prevention and treatment strategies include lifestyle changes and medical options.

-Regular checkups can help your health care provider determine if you’re a candidate for medications to control your blood pressure.
+Regular checkups can help your healthcare provider determine if you’re a candidate for medications to control your blood pressure.
 The many types of treatments include diuretics, beta-blockers, ACE inhibitors, angiotensin II receptor blockers, and calcium channel blockers.
-Your symptoms and health profile will point to the right options for you.
+Your symptoms and health history will help determine which options are right for you.

 Regular blood pressure checks are essential for early detection and management of hypertension.
 Some insurance companies will send you a free blood pressure cuff.
 If not, you can find automatic cuffs at your local pharmacy.